jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 lv_display_set_buffers(disp, draw_buf, NULL, sizeof(draw_buf),
                        LV_DISPLAY_RENDER_MODE_FULL);
 ```
-The Zephyr device pointer ins placed inside the LVGL display object so the flush callback can reach it
+The Zephyr device pointer is placed inside the LVGL display object so the flush callback can reach it

 ```c
 lv_display_set_user_data(disp, (void *)display_dev);
 ```

-So now we can assingn the display to our flush and event callbacks
+So now we can assign the display to our flush and event callbacks

 ```c
 lv_display_set_flush_cb(disp, epd_flush_cb);